wallker0/main/c# eth profitswitch/readme.md

 ***.net framework 4.5+ required***

-Web-scrap values to calculate roi, profit and revenue from local network ETH mining rigs
+Web-scrap values to calculate roi, profit and revenue and turn on/off local network ETH mining rigs.

-to execute at startup, put 'logon.bat' shortcut inside windows startup programs
+to execute at startup, put 'logon.bat' shortcut inside windows startup programs folder.

+In this version its only possible to see the outputs in BRL currency, might consider adding USD fixed later.

 [profitswitch]
 - profitswitch.exe